Short answer: No. True crochet cannot currently be made by machine.

 2. Prep your hooks

 A chef sharpens his knives before he uses them.
 You should also prep your tools.
-No, we are not going to sharpen your hook, but we will make them optimal for quicker crocheting.
+No, we are not going to sharpen your hook, but we will make it optimal for quicker crocheting.

 Inspect your hook before you work with it.
 Is it an old metal hook with scuffs on it?
 If so, toss it.
 It’s going to snag on your yarn fibers & ruin your day.
 Are you using wood?